DrakirL/DrakirL.github.io/p10/attributes.md

 ## Authority
 Force other people to change how they view you and whoever you choose to represent.
 + A cleric holds a sermon to restore hope in a town that has been ravaged by a dragon.
-He makes an Authority  against 10 + the CR of the dragon.
+He makes a Test of Authority (Difficulty = 10 + the dragon's CR).
 On a fail, the people remain distraught.
 On a success, they may be rallied to stand up and face the monster. <br>
-+ A knight stands facing off a general prepared to start a terrible war.
-She makes an Authority  against the general's Awareness.
++ A knight stands face to face with a general on the cusp of launching a terrible war.
+She makes a Test of Authority (Difficulty = the general's Awareness).
 On a fail, the general makes the order to launch his first attack.
 On a success, peace may be maintained for the time being. <br>
-+ A bard infiltrates an exclusive ball as "the Dutchess of Bogus" and is not on the invitation list.
-She makes an Authority  against the bouncer's Awareness.
++ A bard infiltrates an exclusive ball as "the Dutchess of Bogus", but is not on the invitation list.
+She makes a Test of Authority (Difficulty = the bouncer's Awareness).
 On a fail, she is thrown out and the security now knows of the infiltration attempt.
 On a success, the bouncer apologizes for *daring* to question the great dutchess. <br>
 #### <br>

 ## Brawn